 ) is a temporary heart condition brought on by stressful situations, such as the death of a loved one or in your daughter’s case, the birth of her baby.
 Patients with broken heart syndrome may have sudden chest pain may mimic a heart attack

+, that may have been caused a surge of stress hormones.
 In broken heart syndrome, a part of the heart temporarily enlarges and doesn’t pump well, while the remainder of the heart functions normally or with even more forceful contractions.
-Because the shape of the heart resembles a "tako tsubo", or octopus pot in Japan, it is also called a Takotsubo cardiomyopathy:
+The condition usually reverses itself in about a week.

-To confirm a diagnosis, a variety of tests will are needed to be done that may include blood tests, EKGs, chest X-rays and an cardiac ECHO, a cardiac catherization, or a CTA of the chest to exclude the possibility of a pulmonary embolism.
+To confirm a diagnosis, a variety of tests will need to be done that include blood tests, an EKG, chest X-rays and an cardiac ECHO, and a CTA of the chest to exclude the possibility of a pulmonary embolism.

 Treatment is similar to treatment for a heart attack until the diagnosis is clear.
-Most people with a Broken Heart Syndrome make a full recovery within weeks.
+Most people stay in the hospital while they recover.